 Unfortunately, there aren’t any tests available to determine if an animal has rabies, at least not for live animals.
 If your pet is diagnosed with rabies, it’s done after they’ve already succumbed to the disease.
 Instead, if there’s a concern your pet may have rabies, they will be placed in quarantine for 10 days.
 During that time, they’re observed for any symptoms of the disease.
 Also, while there isn’t a treatment for rabies, your vet may opt to give an anti-rabies serum.
 Speak with your vet when you bring your pet in for their next set of pet vaccinations regarding rabies protocol.

 Until you’ve seen an animal suffer from this unnecessary disease, it’s hard to imagine.
 At Forever Vets Animal Hospital, we don’t want to see any of our patients or their families go through such pain.
 The good news about rabies is the disease is preventable.
 We encourage you to start your puppy or kitten on their rabies vaccine program between 3 and 6 months of age.
 We give a booster at 1 year and then vaccinate every 3 years.
 If the cost is a concern, many vets offer low-cost pet vaccinations.

 Please don’t let rabies take the life of your beloved pet.
-For more information on rabies, or to schedule your pet vaccinations in Orlando, FL, contact us today.
+For more information on rabies, or to schedule your pet vaccinations in Orlando, FL, or contact us today.
 We also have 8 other convenient locations with extended hour.
-Serving Jacksonville, Orlando, Nocatee, St. Johns, St. Augustine, Ponte Vedra and more.
+Serving Jacksonville, Jacksonville Beach, Orlando, Nocatee, St. Johns, St. Augustine, Ponte Vedra and more.